Women in ancient Rome: Social activities

 Wealthy women traveled around the city in a litter carried by slaves.
-Women gathered in the streets on a daily basis to meet with friends, attend religious rites at temples, or to visit the baths.
+Women gathered on a daily basis to meet with friends, attend religious rites at temples, or to visit the baths.
 The wealthiest families had private baths at home, but most people went to bath houses not only to wash but to socialize, as the larger facilities offered a range of services and recreational activities, among which casual sex was not excluded.
 One of the most vexed questions of Roman social life is whether the sexes bathed together in public.
 Until the late Republic, evidence suggests that women usually bathed in a separate wing or facility, or that women and men were scheduled at different times.
 But there is also clear evidence of mixed bathing from the late Republic until the rise of Christian dominance in the later Empire.
 Some scholars have thought that only lower-class women bathed with men, or those of dubious moral standing such as entertainers or prostitutes, but Clement of Alexandria observed that women of the highest social classes could be seen naked at the baths.
 Hadrian prohibited mixed bathing, but the ban seems not to have endured.
 Most likely, customs varied not only by time and place, but by facility, so that women could choose to segregate themselves by gender or not.

 For entertainment women could attend debates at the Forum, the public games (ludi), chariot races, and theatrical performances.
 By the late Republic, they regularly attended dinner parties, though in earlier times the women of a household dined in private together.
 Conservatives such as Cato the Censor (234–149 BCE) considered it improper for women to take a more active role in public life; his complaints indicated that indeed some women did voice their opinions in the public sphere.